 Click here to read the poem

 A community focus creates collaboration, builds support, and offers help and advice to others.
-As part of Thanet Writers, Seb Reilly is writing exclusive content, most recently an essay on finding ideas when inspiration dries up.
+As part of Thanet Writers, Seb Reilly is writing exclusive content, most recently an essay on the four types of conflict.

 Click here to read the essay

 As both a writer and local resident, Seb Reilly is writing a monthly column for the Isle of Thanet News.
-The latest is a piece about Thanet on film, Michael Caine, a plastic whale, Kent Search and Rescue and the Bloodrunners.
+The latest is a piece about the Newgate Gap shelter, upgrades, typewriters, poetry, poets, and the forthcoming Margate Festival.

 Click here to read the column